After your handoff

 Deeper reference

-- Bundled in every handoff zip as
+- Bundled in every handoff zip:

-- Open-source repo: docs/app-store-after-handoff.md (markdown source).
+- Open-source repo: docs/app-store-after-handoff.md (iOS markdown) · docs/play-store-after-handoff.md (Android markdown).